 Core Tip

-The autologous transplantation of cardiac stem cells appeared to be safe and surprisingly effective in a small group of patients with chronic ischemic cardiomyopathy.
-The specific feature as resident stem cells, the interaction with the surrounding tissue, and the natural selection during cell culture might be contributing altogether to the outstanding consequences.
+The autologous transplantation of cardiac stem cells appeared to be safe and surprisingly effective for a small group of patients with chronic ischemic cardiomyopathy.
+Their specific feature as resident stem cells, the interaction with the surrounding tissue, and the natural selection during the cell culture process potentially contributed together to the outstanding consequences.

 Introduction

-The advancement of the emergency medicine enabled to rescue many patients with acute myocardial infarction, but they may eventually develop and suffer from congestive heart failure at the chronic phase.
-Accordingly, the demand on alternative approaches for chronic ventricular dysfunction is increasing dramatically.
-For decades, the mammalian heart was recognized as a postmitotic terminally differentiated organ, in which the number of cardiomyocytes was believed to be constant throughout the life of organisms.
-In 2003, however, the presence of resident cardiac stem cells (CSCs) was unveiled[1], questioning the validity of the long-lasting theory.
-The continuous turnover of human myocardium in physiological and pathological conditions has been depicted[2], promoting our understanding of the self-renewing characteristic of the heart.
-This shift in paradigm not only challenged the biological dogma but also revealed a possibility of an unprecedented therapeutic strategy for the devastating diseases.
+The advancement of emergency medicine enabled us to rescue many patients with acute myocardial infarction, but they may eventually develop and suffer from chronic heart failure later in life.
+Accordingly, the demand of alternative approaches to chronic ventricular dysfunction is increasing dramatically.
+For decades, the mammalian heart was recognized as a postmitotic terminally differentiated organ, in which the number of cardiomyocytes was believed to be constant throughout the life span of organisms.
+Early this century, however, the existence of resident cardiac stem cells (CSCs) was unveiled[1], questioning the validity of the long-lasting theory.
+The uninterrupted renewal of human myocardium in physiological and pathological circumstances has been depicted[2], promoting our understanding of the self-renewing characteristic of the heart.
+This paradigm shift not only shook the biological dogma but revealed the possibility of an unprecedented therapeutic strategy for devastating diseases.

-therapeutic application of cardiac stem cells
+CLINICAL application of cardiac stem cells

 By virtue of the explorations following the discovery of resident CSCs, the human heart has been characterized by the persistent renewal of its components, muscles and vessels.
-Moreover, by utilizing animal models c-kit-positive CSCs are shown to regenerate the diseased myocardium of ischemic and non-ischemic origins[3-5].
-Subsequently, in 2009 the first clinical use of autologous CSCs began; in this SCIPIO trial, the subjects with severe ischemic heart failure received an elective coronary artery bypass graft surgery, during which a tiny piece of the right atrial appendage was resected as the source of the stem cells.
+Moreover, by utilizing animal models, c-kit-positive CSCs are shown to regenerate the diseased myocardium of ischemic and non-ischemic origins[3-5].
+Subsequently, in 2009 the first clinical use of autologous CSCs began; in this SCIPIO trial, the subjects with severe ischemic heart failure received an elective coronary artery bypass graft surgery, during which a tiny piece of the right atrial appendage was resected as the source of stem cells.
 Four months after the operation, only those with the left ventricular ejection fraction (LVEF) worse than 40% were included in the trial and randomly assigned to the control or cell-treated groups.
-While the cardiac function of the control group did not change, the LVEF of the treated patients improved from 30% at the baseline to 38% after one year and to 42% after two years of cell administration[6,7].
-The infarct size assessed by MRI remarkably decreased following the cell therapy, and the symptom also improved in the CSC-treated group.
-Of the particular note is that this intervention did not increase the major adverse cardiac event rate[8].
+While the cardiac function did not change in the control group, the LVEF dramatically improved in the treated patients, from 30% at the baseline to 38% after one year and to 42% after two years of cell administration[6,7].
+The infarct size evaluated by an MRI remarkably reduced following the cell therapy, and the symptom improved as well.
+It should be noted that the major adverse cardiac event rate was unchanged with or without this therapeutic intervention[8].

 direct differentiation VS. Paracrine ACTION

 A single intracoronary injection of 1,000,000 CSCs, as described above, appeared to be safe and effective for 2 years or longer.
 How does this work?
-There are accumulated evidences suggesting that most cell types applied for heart failure, including skeletal myoblasts, bone marrow-derived cells, and cardiosphere-derived cells[9,10], are functioning through paracrine mechanisms[11-13].
+There are accumulated evidences suggesting that most cell types applied for heart failure, including skeletal myoblasts, bone marrow-derived cells, and cardiosphere-derived cells[9,10], function through paracrine mechanisms[11-13].
 In this regard, CSCs are found to work through the sequential processes of engraftment, proliferation, and direct differentiation into various cardiac cell types[14], in addition to the paracrine action[15,16].
-Actually, a recent study showed that the injection of 200 million human mesenchymal stem/stromal cells (MSCs) and that of one million c-kit-positive CSCs into a two-week-old infarcted myocardium were similarly effective, revealing the great regenerative potential of the resident stem cells[17].
-Interestingly, the use of these distinct cells in combination resulted in a synergistic effect, formulating an attractive regimen for myocardial infarction.
+Actually, a recent study showed that the injection of 200 million human mesenchymal stem/stromal cells (MSCs) and that of one million c-kit-positive CSCs into a two-week-old infarcted myocardium were similarly effective, revealing the great regenerative potential of resident stem cells[17].
+Interestingly, the combined usage of these distinct cells resulted in a synergistic effect, formulating an attractive regimen for myocardial infarction.

 regulation of immune response